marcinkrol1024/camp4/README.md

 ------

-Create list of users, save to users.bin, then read and write out to console
+Create list of users, save to users.bin, then read and write out to console Create test to check if read users are equal to written users

 User - class
 * name: String